mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/security-authentication.md

     * On the Mendix Platform, this is [Mendix SSO](/developerportal/deploy/mendix-sso/),  but it can also be the organization's identification protocol

-* In the publishing app in Studio Pro, access can be defined as follows:
+* Access in the app publishing the external entities and actions can be [defined in Studio Pro](/refguide/published-odata-services/#security) as follows:

     * None
     * Basic authentication on the user name and password